garethrogers2828/goodfellas/README.md

 ## Bugs

-- There are no bugs that i am aware of but are some performace issues due to the size of the images.
-These can be reduced to help with this.
+- There are some performance issues due to the size of the images.
+These can be reduced to help with this and improve performance in future.

 ## IDE